Marunizer/MyApplication/README.md

 But not with access to the AR view, only 3D modeler, and only access to 1 model at the moment.

-the modeled item is hardcoded at the moment, so Need to fix downloading

  Also: issues may arise when compiling native-lib.cpp, the Draco library is not included